- our blog

 As you will need to submit your personal information and documents when you apply for a loan, some of you might be concerned about whether your information is secure with a licensed money lender.

-Licensed money lenders have to adhere to the Personal Data Protection Act (PDPA), so rest assured that your information will be secure.
+Licensed money lenders have to adhere to the Personal Data Protection Act (PDPA), so rest assured that your information will be secure if you are dealing with a truly legal money lender in Singapore.

 Tips you should take note of when taking a loan from money lenders

-When encountering financial difficulties, taking a loan from licensed money lenders can help you with cash flow problems and help you to ease your financial worries in the short term.
+When encountering cash flow problems, a loan can help with financial difficulties and ease your financial worries in the short term.

-However, it does not mean your financial troubles would be solved in the long run.
-You still need to do careful financial planning to ensure that you are able to repay your loan on time to avoid accumulation of late fees and additional interests.
+However, it does not mean your financial troubles will be solved in the long run.
+You still need to do careful financial planning to ensure that you are able to repay your loan on time to avoid the accumulation of late fees and additional interests.

-Remember to consider very carefully before you take a personal loan with private money lenders in Singapore.
+Remember to make careful considerations before taking a loan with private money lenders in Singapore.

-Here are some tips you need to take note of before you get down to borrowing:
+Here are some tips you need to take note of before you get down to borrowing from authorised money lenders in Singapore:

-1. Make sure you are able to repay the loan on time
+1. Ensure you are able to repay the loan on time

 When taking a loan from a licensed money lender, it is important to repay your loan on time.
-Late repayment will cause you to incur late fees and additional interest for late repayment, which can cause your debt to accumulate.
-So make sure to do your financial planning and budgeting well.
+Late repayment will cause you to incur late fees and additional interest for late repayment, which can cause your debt to accumulate rapidly.
+So, make sure to do your financial planning and budgeting well.

-Here’s some tips on how you can repay your loan on time.
-If you need help on financial planning, we can assist you if you apply for a loan with us.
+Here’s some tips to repay your loan on time.
+If you need help with financial planning, we can assist you if you apply for a loan with us.

-2. Make sure you fully understand the contractual terms
+2. Ensure you have a complete understanding of the contractual terms

 Before you sign the loan contract, it is crucial that you read the contract carefully before you sign.
 Ensure that the agreed terms are stated correctly in the contract, which should include:

-- Money lender’s details such as license number, business registration number, etc.
+• Money lender’s details such as licence number, business registration number, etc.

 Your contract should be similar to this sample form on MinLaw’s website.